Thirtieth Anniversary Of Joseph Twichell's Installation

 This evening, Asylum Hill Congregational Church celebrated the thirtieth anniversary of the installation of Joseph Twichell as senior minister at its weekly prayer meeting in the chapel.

-1. The crowd in attendance exceeded the seating capacity of the chapel.
+1. The crowd in attendance exceeded the seating capacity of the chapel, and extra chairs were brought in.

 2. Twichell conducted the regular service.